coverclock/com-diag-hazer/DISPLAY.md

 INP is the most recent data read from the device, either NMEA sentences or UBX packets, with binary data converted into standard C escape sequences.
+The number in the square brackets is the length of the input data.

     OUT [  7] \xb5b\x06>\0\0\0

-OUT is the most recent data written to the device, as specified on the command line using the -W (NMEA sentence) or -U (UBX message)  options.
+OUT is the most recent data written to the device, as specified on the command line using the -W (NMEA sentence) or -U (UBX message)  options, minus the end matter like a checksum etc., which is added independently of when this line was emitted.
+The number in the square brackets is the length of the output data minus the end matter.

     LOC 2020-06-11T12:24:01.018-07:00+01T 00:00:00.871 34.2.0        11003 hacienda

 LOC is the current local time provided by the host system, the elapsed time to first fix, the software release number, the process id, and the local host name.
 The local time, with a fractional part in milliseconds, includes the time zone offset from UTC in hours and minutes, the current daylight saving time (DST) offset in hours, and the military time zone letter.
-If the time zone offset is an even number of hours (some aren't: Newfie Time, I'm looking at you), it will be a letter like "T" ("Tango") for Mountain Standard Time as found in Denver; otherwise it will be "J" ("Juliet") to indicate any local time zone.
+If the time zone offset is an even number of hours (some aren't:
+Newfie Time, I'm looking at you), it will be a letter like "T" ("Tango") for Mountain Standard Time as found in Denver; otherwise it will be "J" ("Juliet") to indicate any local time zone.
+This line also includes the duration before a fix was received by the application, the Hazer release string, the process identifier of the application, and the hostname of the host system truncated to eight characters.

     TIM 2020-06-11T18:24:00.000-00:00+00Z 0pps                             GNSS